 - Supervise them at all times.

-- Be a role model of active but sensible play and teach them how to use the equipment safely and sensibly.
+- Be a role model of active but sensible play and encourage them how to use the equipment creatively, but safely.

-- Make sure that the children drink enough water.
-Provide water to enable children to re-hydrate during and after physical activity and play.
+- Make sure that the children drink enough fluids.
+Provide water to enable children to re-hydrate after playing, or if it is particularly hot, during play.

-- Place less emphasis on competing and more on fun and participation.
+- Place less emphasis on competing and more on creativity, socialising, having fun and participation.

-- Protect your child from the sun with appropriate clothes, a cap and sunscreen.
+- With the exception of the winter months, protect your child from the sun with appropriate clothes, a cap and sunscreen.

 Playground equipment at home